phuongnha922017/KNCN-Simple-Face-Verification/README.md

 # KNCN-Simple-Face-Verification
-A simple face verificaiton using face-net model
+A simple face verificaiton app using face-net model and streamlit